tudasc/scorep-xray/src/tools/libwrap_init/README.md

     files and functions from wrapping.
 By default it excludes every file except the ones in the directories specified via `-I` arguments in the cppflags.
-    This means, hopefully, only the target library will be wrapped, and sub-headers from e.g. `/usr/include` will not be wrapped.
+    This means, hopefully, only the target library will be wrapped, and sub-headers from, e.g., `/usr/include` will not be wrapped.
   - `README.md` is the file containing this text

 Step 2: Add library headers